 Living Legacy Artist | September 18 - 30, 2022

-Illinois and New York City-based choreographer Tere O’Connor returns for his fifth MANCC residency since he first visited in 2005, to develop a new work entitled Rivulets.
+Illinois and New York City-based choreographer Tere O’Connor returned for his fifth MANCC residency since he first visited in 2005, to develop a new work entitled Rivulets.
 In this project, O’Connor works to diffuse the unison/non-unison binary present in most choreographic presentation, to redefine non-unison movement as a rendering of freedom as opposed to “chaos.”
 He foregrounds these concepts in this dance, delving into the unfettered, intuitive pathways of deep consciousness to shape the structures of the work.

-While at MANCC, O’Connor will construct what he calls the “movement magma” for the new work.
+While at MANCC, O’Connor constructed what he calls the “movement magma” for the new work.
 This is a term he has coined to describe a web of bodies circulating in space to create a first layer and an underlying movement system.
 Careening along non-grid pathways, movement magma diffuses the rectilinearity presumed of stages to create a mobile canvas.
 O’Connor describes it as an embodied template of dimensionality, not moving towards the development of semaphore or signification, but promoting a circular scaffolding out of which more intimate “events” can swirl.
 It also falls under the heading of “shaping ephemera,” a way in which O’Connor describes choreography, setting aside the word abstraction.